 While this is a slower sales process, it’s more sustainable, and right now, I generate leads for one of my free testing courses for about $0.50.

-From this excellent book* I learned that there are more or less four types of leads:
+From the Traffic Secrets book I learned that there are more or less four types of leads:

 - The potential course participant is not aware that they have a problem: a.k.a. - I don’t write tests

 - The potential course participant is aware that they have a problem: a.k.a. - I try to write tests but fail to get the setup correct, and I’m constantly frustrated